Basic Algorithm Templates

 tt -- ;

-// The value at the top of the stack
+// Value at the top of the stack

 stk[tt];

-// Check if the stack is empty, if tt > 0, it indicates it's not empty
+// Check if the stack is empty, if tt > 0, it means not empty

 if (tt > 0)